mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 <br>
 <i> <b> Fig. 1: </b>  Intraoperative imaging of breast tumor margins during BCS including (left) Schematic of the DUV-FSM and (right)  Fluorescence and H&E images of breast tissue with ILC and DCIS with adjacent adipose at the two ends; (A) fluorescence image with a specimen photo represented in the white box; (B) FFPE H&E image; (C) benign adenosis highlighted by the black box; DCIS sites indicated by yellow arrows 1, 2, 3 and 4.
 The zoomed-in regions at arrows 1, 2 and 3 are represented in (F), (G) and (H), respectively.
 The DCIS indicated by arrow 4 is not visible in the fluorescence image, likely because it is slightly below the surface. </i>

-## Acknowledgements
+### Acknowledgements

+Authors thank the Medical College of Wisconsin Tissue Bank for providing de-identified human breast tissue specimens.

 ### Funding
 Marquette University College of Engineering GHR Foundation grant, Marquette University startup grant, and Medical College of Wisconsin Department of Surgery We Care grant.
-### Acknowledgments
-Authors thank the Medical College of Wisconsin Tissue Bank for providing de-identified human breast tissue specimens.

-###Disclosures
-The authors have no conflicts of interest to claim.

 <br>
 <img src="https://user-images.githubusercontent.com/121147966/227839428-e6fde2a2-6cb4-4a7f-a1a3-b2307f514628.png" alt="Joint MU and MCW Biomedical Engineering Department">